 - The scheme does not require a credit card, unlike Instalment Payment Plans (IPP).

-- BNPL plans are probably not a good idea for those who are often low in cash.
+- BNPL plans are probably not a good idea for those who are often low on cash.

-With the rise of e-commerce and more people staying home due to the Covid-19 pandemic, the “Buy Now, Pay Later” (BNPL) scheme is quickly becoming a popular payment method.
-It is a relatively new method of payment which allows consumers to spread their purchases over short instalment periods without any fee payments within a specified period.
+With the rise of e-commerce, the “Buy Now, Pay Later” (BNPL) scheme is quickly becoming a popular payment method.
+It is a method of payment which allows consumers to spread their purchases over short instalment periods without any fee payments within a specified period.